In Retirement Planning, Superannuation

 You must make the downsizer contribution within 90 days of receiving the sale proceeds.
 In practice, that usually means within 90 days of settlement.
 You also need to submit a Downsizer contribution into super form (available from the ATO) to your super fund before or at the time of making the contribution.

 If you miss the 90-day window, the contribution cannot be accepted as a downsizer contribution.
-It would instead count against your standard contribution caps — and if you exceed those caps, you may face additional tax.
+It would instead count against your standard contribution caps.
+If you exceed those caps, you may face additional tax.

 Planning ahead is essential.
 If you are thinking about selling your home, talk to a financial adviser before you list the property, not after settlement.